-Outback Steakhouse has this Wednesday special: get a steak or chicken dinner with a draft beer or Coke for $9.99.
+Outback Steakhouse still has this Wednesday special: get a steak or chicken dinner with a draft beer or Coke for $10.99.

 Plus get an order of Aussie Fries and paired with a small domestic draft beer or a Coca-Cola product.

 *Wednesdays only.
-No substitutions.
 Limited time offer.
 Beer is Bud Light or any non-craft domestic draft.
 Prices, product participation, and restaurant hours may vary by location.
-Offer not valid in AL, AR, OR, PA, UT, WA counties of Hawaii and Maui, HI; cities of Cumming, Stone Mountain, and Suwanee, GA; and Gwinnett County, GA.
+Offer not valid in AL, AR, OR, PA, UT, WA counties of Hawaii and Maui, HI; cities of Cummings, Stone Mountain, and Suwanee, GA; and Gwinnett County, GA.